Georges, Vicomte de Mauduit: Final years and death

 Information surrounding Mauduit's movements after 1940 is unclear.
-A 1941 article in the Chicago Tribune records that Mauduit has been tried in England on a charge of "making statements 'likely to cause alarm or despondency'".
+A 1941 article in the Chicago Tribune records that Mauduit had been tried in England on a charge of "making statements 'likely to cause alarm or despondency'".
 He was found guilty and sentenced to two months of imprisonment.

 In December 1942 and January 1943, a series of articles by Mauduit appeared in various European newspapers.
 In these pieces, Mauduit describes his disillusionment with the Free French Government.
-He refers to his imprisonment at the hands of the British, and cites the poor treatment of French volunteers arriving in London.
+He refers to his imprisonment at the hands of the British and cites the poor treatment of French volunteers arriving in London.
 In January 1943, he addressed Radio-Paris, with a talk on the same theme.

 His movements and activities after 1943 are not known.
 However, records from Dachau Concentration camp record the arrival of "Georges de Manduit" on 20 June 1944, and his death on 2 February 1945.

 His death was announced in The Times in late 1945.
 An initial notice published on 22 November describes him as the "brother of Mlle Evelyn de Mauduit".
 The notice was republished two weeks later, with the correction that he was the father of Evelyn, rather than her brother.